Create actions that navigate to destinations

 Create an action that navigates to an external link or destination within Sigma.
 Open a static link or generate a dynamic URL that adjusts to control or column values in the current workbook.

-- Open the draft, custom view, or saved view of a workbook.
+Open the draft, a custom view, or a saved view of a workbook.
+If you open a saved view, go to the workbook header and click

 Add action to add a new action to the sequence.